-A significant source of energy savings will be realized through the installation of solar arrays on three different County properties - Carroll Community College, Hoods Mill Landfill, Hampstead Wastewater Treatment Plant, and a fourth undetermined site (as of January 2019).
+A significant source of energy savings will be realized through the installation of solar arrays on three different County properties - Carroll Community College, Hoods Mill Landfill, and Hampstead Wastewater Treatment Plant.
 These three facilities were completed and online in 2018.
 Department of Public Works staff anticipates up to 25 percent reduction in the County's energy bill for County facilities through these projects.
-A low fixed-rate of \$.077 per kilowatt hour is guaranteed by the contract through 2037 for the 13.4 megawatt hours to be supplied by the solar panels.
+A low fixed rate of \$.077 per kilowatt hour is guaranteed by the contract through 2037 for the 13.4 megawatt hours to be supplied by the solar panels.